sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Your jaw opens, and you gape at him.
 "That's... putting a lot of trust in me."
 You carefully bow.
 "I'll remember this.
 Thank you."

 Rouxls' smile this time is much more genuine.
-"I welcome thee to the Card Kingdom.
+"I bid thee welcome to the Card Kingdom.
 What is thy name?"

 ----

 You're allowed to swap the jester garb you woke up in for something more... 'normal' (normal for this world, at least), before you are guided in a tour of Card Castle.
-You learn that you are in a 'Dark World', and that the forces of Dark and Light are out of balance, which is why Kris, Susie, and Ralsei are around, aiming to close something called a 'Dark Fountain'.
+You learn that the Jevil situation is to do with him being corrupted by a 'Dark World', and that the forces of Dark and Light are out of balance, which is why Kris, Susie, and Ralsei are around, aiming to close something called a 'Dark Fountain'.

 Rouxls, in return, learns your name, and you talk to him of the world in which you came from, of your modern technology and the pressures of modern society.